biorack/magi/README.md

 To confirm everything was set up correctly, run the following test.
 You will see some warnings; this is normal.
 The test should take a few minutes.
 This test only works for MAGI 1.0.
-The test for MAGI 2.0 is still under development, but you can probably use it anyways.
+The test for MAGI 2.0 is still under development, but you can probably use MAGI 2.0 without running a test.

 #### Linux & MacOS